Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 If someone with ASD has symptoms that cause anxiety or depression, they may use antidepressants.
 Sometimes, medications are also prescribed to avoid further dependence.

-Cognitive behavioral therapy (CBT) is a core treatment for both ASD and alcohol addiction.
+Cognitive behavioral therapy (CBT) is a core treatment for ASD and alcohol addiction.
 It involves educating the person about alcohol addiction and the factors that keep them addicted.
+CBT also helps with anxiety, which may be the cause of the person’s need for alcohol.11

 Here are some treatment recommendations:8